YuricaXu/csd-conversational-dynamics/README.md

 extensions in scope:

 - **Sycophancy escalation detection** in user-simulator dialogues — does AC(1) on a sycophancy probe rise before the agent capitulates?
-- **Early-warning lead time** as an evaluation metric for multi-turn jailbreak resistance — how many turns before refusal collapse can the signature be picked up?
+- **Early-warning lead time** as an evaluation metric for multi-turn jailbreak resistance — how many turns before the model capitulates can the signature be picked up?
 - **Model organisms of misalignment** — applying the same detector to a known-misaligned trajectory to time the transition precisely
 - **Distress-like basin detection** in long agent interactions — relevant to model welfare evaluation

 ---

 ## Repository layout

 ```
 .